ASIA Travel Tips .com

 The planning behind Changi is exceptional by airport standards, nothing is really very far from anywhere, there are electric people carriers (walkways) scattered everywhere and in each direction.
 The shopping facilities are better than some shopping malls, the toilets clean, and accommodating, and many different food and beverage outlets ensure that you never go hungry.
 If there is one airport in the world where you do not mind being stranded for a few hours than Changi would be many peoples first option.

 If you are arriving at Singapore Airport, the procedure is the same as at any other airport, immigration, baggage claim and customs.
-The only major difference from most airports and something that I personally believe to be a big mistake is that when you arrive at the baggage reclaim/customs area the screens between you and the waiting crowds of friends and relatives, waiting to greet the incoming are transparent.
+The only major difference from most airports and something that I personally believe to be a bit of an annoyance is that when you arrive at the baggage reclaim/customs area the screens between you and the waiting crowds of friends and relatives, waiting to greet the incoming are transparent.
 This means that you can see your friends and loved ones, as you wait for the baggage so the excitement of turning the corner and seeing them is all but lost as you tend to get all excited waving and smiling, and then 10 minutes later when your baggage still has not come out, the smiling and waving is a lot less enthusiastic.
 It also means that if customs do want to search your bags then they do it pretty much in front of the awaiting crowd !
-Make sure you pack clean underwear !
+Make sure you pack clean underwear!

 Quick Guide to most of the major services :